Probability Distributions > Beta-Binomial Distribution

-- When α and β both equal 1, the distribution equals a discrete uniform distribution from 0 to n.
+- When α and β are both equal to 1, the distribution is a discrete uniform distribution from 0 to n.
+This is because when the beta function has α = 1 and β = 1, it simply equals 1, meaning that probability of getting any number of successes is equal.

 One major difference between a binomial and beta-binomial is that in a binomial distribution, p is fixed for a set number of trials; in a beta-binomial, p is not fixed and changes from trial to trial.